-- 6. Push the attachment female connector onto the male connector on the traction unit. - 7.
-Confirm that the connection is secure by pulling on the hoses.
+- Wear gloves when operating the hydraulic couplers. - Allow the traction unit to cool before touching hydraulic components. - Do not touch hydraulic fluid spills. - 6.
+Push the attachment female connector into the male connector on the traction unit. - Confirm that the connection is secure by pulling on the hoses.